cakephp/docs/en/appendices/orm-migration.rst

     // Correct
     $query->where(['Users.active' => 1]);

-Find returns a query object
+Find returns a Query Object
 ---------------------------

 One important difference in the new ORM is that calling ``find`` on a table will